sparknz/aem-wknd-spa-react/README.md

 - ui.content: contains sample content using the components from the ui.apps
 - ui.tests: Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
 - ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
-- ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)
+- ui.frontend: dedicated front-end build mechanism using React.
+More details are available [here](ui.frontend/README.md).

 ## How to build